Optimization-Embedded Active Multi-Fidelity Surrogate Learning for Multi-Condition Airfoil Shape Optimization: Introduction

 Active learning strategies address the limitations of static surrogate models by iteratively adapting them through the targeted acquisition of new training data.
 In this context, Bayesian optimization is a prominent example, where uncertainty-aware acquisition functions guide sample selection to improve model accuracy while supporting optimization.
 Motivated by this paradigm, extensive research has focused on integrating active learning into multi-fidelity aerodynamic optimization frameworks.
 Representative examples include partitioning candidate designs between low- and high-fidelity evaluators within an optimization loop \citep{ZHANG2021mfdnn}, uniform infilling strategies embedded in multi-fidelity shape optimization \citep{MOHAMMADZADEH2018mf}, and expected-improvement-driven enrichment in co-Kriging-based airfoil optimization \citep{AYE2023multiobjEIcokriging}.
 More generally, adaptive infill strategies have shown strong performance by selecting additional samples aimed at improving surrogate reliability in the region of interest \citep{ZHANG2021mfadaptiveinfill, CHARAYRON2023mfadaptiveinfill, WU2024mfadaptiveinfill, MOUROUSIAS2024mfadaptiveinfill}.

-Despite these advances, most existing approaches treat active learning primarily as a surrogate-improvement mechanism rather than as a process coupled to the optimizer’s evolving search dynamics.
+However, in many of these formulations, active learning is primarily posed as a surrogate-enrichment problem: additional high-fidelity data is selected to improve the model, while the optimization process that generates and ranks candidate designs remains only loosely coupled to that enrichment decision.
 In practice, high-fidelity evaluations are typically allocated through predefined schedules, fixed per-iteration budgets, or acquisition rules applied globally.
+Such strategies are effective for improving surrogate quality, but they do not necessarily decide whether a specific candidate currently being promoted by the optimizer is reliable enough to be selected without high-fidelity confirmation.
 As a result, these strategies may not adapt fidelity selection to the local reliability of the surrogate along the optimizer trajectory, and they only indirectly account for the evolving structure of the optimization landscape.
 In large, multi-modal design spaces, where the search progressively concentrates around high-performing regions and may encounter distinct physical regimes, such enrichment policies can lead to inefficient allocation of computational resources and delayed correction of surrogate inaccuracies.
-These limitations motivate active multi-fidelity strategies in which uncertainty quantification directly governs fidelity selection and model refinement throughout the optimization process.
+The key issue is therefore not only where new high-fidelity information should be added, but also when fidelity should be escalated during candidate evaluation and how the optimization population should be kept consistent after the surrogate has been updated.

+This distinction is relevant with respect to classical sequential Kriging, adaptive Kriging, and Bayesian-optimization-type infill methods.
+In those approaches, the surrogate update is commonly driven by a separate acquisition or learning-function problem.
+Here, by contrast, the high-fidelity decision is embedded directly in the evaluation of candidates generated by the evolutionary optimizer: fidelity escalation is performed condition-wise at the candidate level, and subsequent surrogate updates are coupled with high-fidelity elite validation and synchronized population re-evaluation.

+The objective of this work is therefore not to introduce a new acquisition function or to provide an exhaustive benchmark against all possible active-learning policies.
+Instead, the focus is on the optimizer-embedded use of fidelity escalation and synchronization mechanisms needed when a multi-fidelity surrogate is updated during an evolutionary search.
+The validation is consequently designed to isolate whether online refinement, elite high-fidelity validation, and population re-evaluation prevent surrogate-driven selection errors relative to a static LF-informed surrogate baseline.